Here, we present some essential commands for working with Seurat objects. See also the v5-specific essential commands list.

 DoHeatmap(pbmc, heatmap_markers, cells = subset(pbmc, downsample = 100))

-# options onto them
+# onto them

 VlnPlot(object = pbmc, features = "MS4A1", split.by = "groups")